-Never leave unattended children alone in a vehicle.
-Leaving children in a vehicle is dangerous for a number of reasons.
+Never leave children alone in a vehicle.
+Leaving unattended children in a vehicle is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
 Do not leave the key fob in the ignition switch.
 A child could operate power windows, other controls, or move the vehicle.

 The shift lever must be in the NEUTRAL or PARK position before you can start the engine.
-Press the brake pedal before shifting into any driving gear.
+Apply the brakes before shifting into any driving gear.